 The Harvard Open-Access Publishing Equity (HOPE) fund provides funds for the reimbursement of reasonable article processing fees for articles authored or co-authored by Harvard researchers published in eligible open-access journals for which no alternative funding is available.

 Members of the Harvard Community can apply for HOPE funds by completing a webform.

 The HOPE fund is Harvard’s implementation of the Compact for Open-Access Publishing Equity.

-See below for a list of Harvard affiliates who have received HOPE funds.
+See this page for a list of Harvard affiliates who have received HOPE funds.